ForDefault/proxmox_disk_manager/README.md

 # proxmox_disk_manager
-Interact with Proxmox disks- showing Active Directory Mounts, InActive Directory Mounts, Proxmox Storage
+Interact with Proxmox disks- showing Active Directory Mounts, InActive Directory Mounts, Proxmox Storage Work in progress - the script works but the desired output view is taking a bit.

 > **`Active Directory Mounts`**
     -